thunderdust/Solaris/catalog.md

 Describe what user expects.
 1. The software should accelerate and/or simplify the process of summing up sales amount.
 2. The software should be able to present various forms of data based on customized standards.
    For instance, generate the sales amount for certain model of laptop for certain period of time, or generate sales performance of some sales representatives for last month.
 3. The software should be helpful to accountants when they want to produce the sales report

 Your proposal to solve the object
 1. Design the accounting functions such that sales amount are dynamically calculated whenever there is a change on it.
 When accountants need the sum all they need to do is to request this already existed data from the software.
 2. Build various search filters for the sales data presentation functions.
 Users can tailor the data presented by many options, such as model, sales representative name, period etc.
 3. Build advanced report functions to assist the sales report production.
 Users are not only allowed to filter data by some pre-defiend attributes, but also able to obtain some advanced statistics such as the monthly sales growth rate of certain products, monthly sales performance growth rate of certain sales representatives, monthly business growth rate of the company, the percentage certain products hold in the total sales amount for certain month, etc.
 ---
 ## Chapter 3 - Descriptions of each "Merit"

-### [Merit N] -- Duplicate when necessary
+### [Merit 1] -- Support product promotions

+The application can stimulate sales by promotions.
+When customized promotions are applied to certain product list, all items under the list will have some discounts to attract customers accordingly.

+#### [Function 1: Promotion Creation]

+**Priority:** High

+**Implemented:** N

-#### [Function 1 to achieve Merit]
+#### [Function 2: Promotion Inquiry]

-**Priority:** [High/Medium/Low]
+**Priority:** Medium

-**Implemented:** [Y/N]
+**Implemented:** N

+### [Merit 2] -- Sales report assistant
+The application is capable of delivering basic and advanced data to assist accountants to produce the sales report, which will be used by marketing executives and examed by general managers.
-#### [Function 2 to achieve Merit]
+#### [Function 1: Sales Summary]

-**Priority:** [High/Medium/Low]
+**Priority:** High

-**Implemented:** [Y/N]
+**Implemented:** N

-#### [Function 3 to achieve Merit]
+#### [Function 2: Customized Data Inquiry]

-**Priority:** [High/Medium/Low]
+**Priority:** Low

-**Implemented:** [Y/N]
+**Implemented:** N

-#### [Function N to achieve Merit]
+#### [Function 3: Advanced Sales Statistics Generation]

-**Priority:** [High/Medium/Low]
+**Priority:** Medium

-**Implemented:** [Y/N]
+**Implemented:** N

 ---

 ## Chapter 4 - ReadMe